codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Push the configuration file to the root of the branch [configured as the main branch on Codacy](managing-branches.md).

-1. Open your repository **Code patterns** page, select the tool that will use the configuration file, and select the option **Configuration file**:
+1. Open your repository **Code patterns** page, select the tool that will use the configuration file, and select the option **Configuration file**.

     ![Using a configuration file](images/code-patterns-config-file.png)